Dhaval915/HashTool/README.md

-# 🔐 Hash-Tool
+# 🔐 HashTool

-A lightweight Python-based command-line tool to **generate cryptographic hashes** and **identify common hash types**.
-This project is designed for cybersecurity students, beginners, and anyone interested in learning about hashing algorithms.
+A lightweight **Python-based command-line cybersecurity tool** for generating cryptographic hashes, identifying common hash types, and validating plaintext against hashes.

+Designed for cybersecurity students, beginners, and anyone interested in learning cryptographic hashing concepts.

 ---

 ## ✨ Features

-### 🔹 Hash Generator
+### 🔹 Generate Hashes

-Generate hashes for a given plaintext using:
+Generate cryptographic hashes for any plaintext using:

 - MD5
 - SHA-1